dev-elvismuoka/kes-expense-cleaner/README.md

 # kes-expense-cleaner
-"Project: A Python script to clean a messy CSV file
+A Python script to clean a messy CSV file
+Did the following on the file
+  1.Dropped duplicate values: the first five rows and the last five were duplicates 2.Changed date format to DD/MM/YYYY